Coordinator, Global Womens Studies / Professor, Spanish & Portuguese

 Dr. Hegstrom received her PhD from the University of Kansas.
 She taught for four years at the University of New Mexico before joining the Department of Spanish and Portuguese at Brigham Young University.
 She is an affiliated faculty member of the Comparative Literature, European Studies, and the Global Women’s Studies programs as well.
 Dr. Hegstrom’s research focuses on the recovery of literary works by Early Modern women who wrote in Spanish and Portuguese.
 She recently completed a translation of Maria do Céu’s allegory Enganos do bosque, desenganos do rio, based on the edition by Cristina Cowley.
 Her current projects include an edition and translation of poems, stories, a play, and letters by Maria do Céu, and, in collaboration with Vanda Anastácio, a translation of the coded letters that the Marquise de Alorna wrote (sometimes in invisible ink) to her father in prison.
 In 2017, Dr. Hegstrom was named an “Honors Super Hero” by the BYU Honors program and an honorary inductee by the Beta Ypsilon chapter of Phi Lambda Beta “for years of service and research in disseminating Luso-Brazilian culture and history.”
 In 2018, she received the David Gitlitz Comedia Prize in Pedagogy and Mentorship from the Association for Hispanic Classical Theater and she was promoted to full professor.
+She will deliver the BYU College of Humanities P.A.
+Christensen Lecture in March 2019.
 She serves as the coordinator of the BYU Women’s Studies Program and faculty advisor to the Women’s Studies honor society.